Cx-22/VerbeClassifieur/README.md

 # VerbeClassifieur
 A progam that classify french verbes according to their groupe.
-Its the harder way to do it ( instead of using ragex ) for educational purposes.
+Its the harder way to do it ( instead of using regex ) for educational purposes.